d3x0r/STFRPhysics/LightSpeedSim.md

 ## The Math

-~~This is non-lorentz transformed, and probably falls under a Gallilean relativity; arguably, I could put a mesh of sensors which must also receive the light around the train at the speed of light, so the inside experience can't be much different; arguably a laser sensor of the occupant would measure the position in proper light speed/2 ticks.~~ (This is a defense on the validity, since although I use the same terms, it's arguable I'm defining a static rest frame)
+This is a non-lorentz transform, and at times I do attempt to regress/redress the Lorentz Transform(LT), this is a more general solution, and as such is a super set of LT.

-This is generally based on using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from that point; and the origin of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame.
+This is generally based on using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from that point; and the origin of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame(that is to address that distant galaxies 'moving away from us at the speed of light' are themselves in a space that isn't moving away from their photon emissions; that and gravitational displacements of space can cause the space to not be where it is).
 The network of all light events that have been emitted, with their specific time and location, is really the framework from which all observations are calculated; since the only constant is that light travels at a certain speed from a point to any observer.

 The math starts with an equation that has minimal degrees of freedom; later, a more general approach that moves two spaces relative to each other is given later.
 It is essentially 1D, but has a perpendicular component that doesn't fully define a 2D plane, so is sort of 1.5D.
 The perpendicular distance from a line is a dimension outside of the body with a velocity.